 Packaging Details: This was packaged on 02/07/2020 and tested/reviewed on 03/10/2020, exactly 32 days after being packaged.

 Pricing Details: Purchased 3.5 grams for $29.00 at the SQDC in Montreal, Quebec, Canada ($8.29/gram).

-When it comes to bag appeal, the only reason it even got a 1 is because of the amount of trichomes that were on this, it made the bud look ok.
-It came in at 31% when it comes to humidity content, that is “wall of shame” worthy.
+When it comes to bag appeal, the only reason it even got a 1 is because of the amount of trichomes on this; it made the bud look OK.
+It came in at 31% when it comes to humidity content, which is “wall of shame” worthy.
 It’s actually horrible.

 Well, as I mentioned a few times, the terpenes on this White Russian were completely dead.
 It was a bag of nothingness.
 The best way to describe it is it smelled like a tiny bit of dirt mixed with a whole bunch of nothing.

 The only reason this gets a score is because it tasted like weed.
-As in, I know I was not smoking grass or spices or tea, I know I was smoking weed, so there’s that… It’s just tasted like shwag really, the flavor is comparable to the “end of bag” deal you used to get from your dealer, the 50% off type of weed.
+As in, I know I was not smoking grass or spices or tea, I know I was smoking weed, so there’s that… It’s just tasted like shwag really; the flavor is comparable to the “end of bag” deal you used to get from your dealer, the 50% off type of weed.

-Just because the terpenes were dead, doesn’t mean that the cannabinoids were.
+Just because the terpenes were dead doesn’t mean that the cannabinoids were.
 The high was OK, not too strong, not too light.
-Pretty good for the day time, I’m just having trouble writing anything good about this weed because it was so bad overall.
+Pretty good for the daytime; I’m just having trouble writing anything good about this weed because it was so bad overall.

 So….I would not recommend this to anybody.
 I felt somewhat disrespected as a consumer that this company would even sell such bad flower.
-I will definitely buy more products from this company because I’d like to give it another shot, however for this White Russian strain, I’d rather try it from a different company.
-This has been grown for years and this was a very poor job of growing such a well known strain.
-Don’t waste your money on this, sorry, not sorry.
+I will definitely buy more products from this company because I’d like to give it another shot; however, I’d rather try it from a different company for this White Russian strain.